(If this dashboard doesn't display correctly for you, please click here.)

 *Out of 2,345 traditional undergraduate students at the Bourbonnais campus.

-This semester all residential students, as well as commuter students who participate in high exposure groups, will participate in free, non-invasive COVID-19 saliva testing.
-The saliva testing will be conducted by the ONU Biology Department, which will adhere to strict confidentiality measures.
-Testing will be conducted on Mondays, Tuesdays, Thursdays and Fridays.
+During the spring semester, all residential students, as well as commuter students who participated in high exposure groups, participated in free, non-invasive COVID-19 saliva testing.
+The saliva testing was conducted by the ONU Biology Department, and adhered to strict confidentiality measures.

 Total cases in the state of Illinois may be found through the Illinois Department of Public Health website.